 This is Part 1 of a series of courses intended to dive into the inner mechanics and more complicated aspects of Python 3.

-On the other hand, if you're now starting to ask yourself questions like:
+On the other hand, if you've been studying or programming in Python for a bit, and are now starting to ask yourself questions such as:

 I wonder how this works?

 is there another, more pythonic, way, of doing this?

 what's a closure? is that the same as a lambda?

 I know how to use a decorator someone else wrote, but how does it work?
 How do I write my own?